gersteinj/robots-in-heels/_posts/2019-05-19-day-11-pyportal-stand.md

 ![pyportal in stand]({{"/assets/img/hundred-day-challenge/pyportal-stand.jpg"}})

 I'm definitely going to be making an improved version of this one.
 My goal was to have an adjustable-angle stand for my PyPortal, but the geometry of the base and supports are off a bit.
 I reused the base assembly as the support, and it turned out to be much too long.
 Still, it works for now and will keep they PyPortal safer than not having a case of any sort.
+In the next version, I'll be making the support fold over the front to act as a protective cover for the screen.

 To make the design, I started with [Adafruit's CAD repository](https://github.com/adafruit/Adafruit_CAD_Parts).
 I modeled up the pieces of the case based on the model of the board, and then added the hinges and support/base to make the stand self-supporting and relatively compact.